UMDOER/PSYC341OER/_pages/memory/memory_stages.md

 Short-term memory is limited in both the length and the amount of information it can hold.
 Peterson and Peterson (1959) found that when people were asked to remember a list of three-letter strings and then were immediately asked to perform a distracting task (counting backward by threes), the material was quickly forgotten (see Figure 9.6, "STM Decay"), such that by 18 seconds it was virtually gone.

 [![""](http://opentextbc.ca/introductiontopsychology/wp-content/uploads/sites/9/2013/11/00d3ae65e7804e9b2673885af32b2d93-1024x916.jpg)](http://opentextbc.ca/introductiontopsychology/wp-content/uploads/sites/9/2013/11/00d3ae65e7804e9b2673885af32b2d93.jpg)

-Figure 9.6 STM Decay.
-Researchers found that information that was not rehearsed decayed quickly from memory.
+Figure: STM Decay.
+Information that is not rehearsed decays quickly from memory.

 One way to prevent the decay of information from short-term memory is to use working memory to rehearse it.
 Maintenance rehearsal is *the process of repeating information mentally or out loud with the goal of keeping it in memory*.
 We engage in maintenance rehearsal to keep something that we want to remember (e.g., a person's name, email address, or phone number) in mind long enough to write it down, use it, or potentially transfer it to long-term memory.